Yorkshire’s ultimate Christmas adventure and award-winning winter light display returns to Stockeld Park in Wetherby for 2023.

 Enchanted Forest at Christmas

-The Enchanted Forest is made up of a series of really good quality play areas alongside a woodland walk.
+The Enchanted Forest at Stockeld Park is made up of a series of really good quality play areas alongside a woodland walk.
 The whole area is beautifully and atmospherically lit for the Christmas Adventure.

 A good tip here is to save the Enchanted Forest till later in the afternoon when dusk begins to fall, to experience the true beauty of it.
 Or, if you have more energy than I generally do, then visit early on so that the kids get the full benefit of the play equipment in the light, but revisit after dark for a stunningly beautiful treat.
 If you can, don’t go immediately that it gets dark though as lots of people go then, wait half an hour to an hour if you can and then you’ll be able to enjoy it at a more leisurely pace.